JieDing/github-followers-action/README.md

 Once created your profile, you can add whatever you want into the README.md.

-The only thing you need to do is to add following flags to your README.md, so that this action can know where your ranked followers should be placed at.
+The only thing you need to do is to add following flags to your README.md, so the action knows where to place your ranked followers.

 The start and end flag:
 ```html